BPM-Research-Group/Ebi/README.md

 Ebi is a process mining software suite, maintained by the [BPM group](https://bpm.rwth-aachen.de) of RWTH Aachen University, Germany.
 It contains several algorithms and techniques that perform analyses on event logs and process models.
-Ebi can be used as a command-line utility, as a Python package, as a Rust crate, or in ProM.
+Ebi can be used as a command-line utility, from a browser and in ProM.
+Furthermore, Ebi can be called from Rust, Python, Java and Javascript.

 Ebi provides process mining and stochastic process mining algorithms, and supports exact arithmetic for most of these algorithms.